Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

 ---
 As of November 2025, the number of web development companies listed on [Clutch](https://clutch.co/web-developers) has reached 85,053.
 The majority of them focus on web design (41,522), custom software development (28,583), and e-commerce solutions (23,064).
 Meanwhile, amid the growing demand, there are also companies that specialize in AI development and consulting.
 Many firms highlight cross-industry expertise as they work with clients in sectors such as fintech, healthcare, education, and others.

 Thanks to this diversification, it is possible to select a development partner that will be able to perfectly address your needs.
 But how to find a good web development company and make the right choice?
-That’s what we will talk about in this article.
+That's what we will talk about in this article.

 ## How to Choose a Web Development Company: Key Steps